The BEST Sugar Cookies | with Royal Icing

 Tips for the Perfect Sugar Cookies

-- Don’t overmix the dough.
+- Don’t overmix.
 As soon as it begins to clump together into a dough, it is ready.

-- Don’t over knead the dough.
+- Don’t over-knead.
 This will make the cookies spread and not hold their shape.
-If you over-knead you will melt the butter and the dough will become too soft when baking.
+If you over-knead, you will melt the butter, and the dough will become too soft when baking.

-- Use parchment paper under the dough when rolling out.
+- Use parchment paper when rolling out.
 This will help with sticking.
 Additionally, add a piece of plastic wrap over the top of the dough to ensure no sticking to the rolling pin.

-- Roll the dough evenly so you get the same size cookies throughout.
+- Roll the dough evenly so you get the same-sized cookies throughout.

 - Chill the dough for 20 minutes in the fridge or 10 minutes in the freezer before cutting.